-The overall impact of employer practices that result in Adverse impact significantly higher percentages of members of minorities and other protected groups being rejected for employment, placement, or promotion.
+adverse impact The overall impact of employer practices that result in significantly higher percentages of members of minorities and other protected groups being rejected for employment, placement, or promotion.

-BFOQ Bona Fide Occupational Qualification.
-Allows requirements that an employee be of a certain religion, sex, or national origin where that is reasonably necessary to the organization's normal operation.
+BFOQ Requirement that an employee be of a certain religion, sex, or national origin where that is reasonably necessary to the organization's normal operation.
 Specified by the 1964 Civil practice, provided there is an overriding legitimate business purpose.